uxhao-o/MLTrMR/README.md

 </div>

 # Notes
-- This study has been submitted to `Knowledge-Based Systems` (KBS) for review.
+- This study has been submitted to `Expert Systems with Applications` (ESWA) for review.
 - We will publish the code and dataset of MLTrMR in this repository when our paper is accepted.

 # Abstract